-The increasing incidence of data breaches over the past decade has led to the creation of numerous regulatory standards such as PCI-DSS.
-These standards call for companies to adopt security best practices, including the need to monitor all types of changes made to server configurations.
+The mass increase in data breaches has led to the creation and revision of numerous regulatory standards.
+These standards call for companies to adopt security best practices, including the need to monitor all changes made to server configurations.

-Although some of these configuration changes have no significant impact on systems, a few unexpected changes could turn out to be a security risk.
-This could also lead to non-compliance.
+Although some configuration changes do not significantly impact systems, a few unexpected changes could be a security risk and potentially lead to non-compliance.

 The File Integrity Monitoring Solution

-The problem is it’s impractical to monitor every application or device in your network all the time.
-In addition, today’s networks are far too complex to be monitored manually, and this reality holds true even in small to mid-sized enterprises.
+The problem is constantly monitoring every application or device in your network is impractical.
+In addition, today’s networks are far too complex to be monitored manually, which holds true even in small to mid-sized enterprises.

 For this reason, you need a solution that helps you take control of all these changes minus the risks of manual editing.
 This is what File Integrity Monitoring (FIM) is for.